1. Key Characteristics

 This breed may be the world’s most recognizable cat.

-Siamese cats began being exported and quickly became popular in countries around the world.
+Siamese cats were exported and quickly became popular in countries around the world.
 The breed was first seen in Europe in 1871 at a cat show in London and later appeared in the United States in 1879 as a gift to the wife of President Hayes.

 The Siamese Cat Club was formed in 1901 in the United Kingdom, and the Cat Fanciers’ Association (CFA) recognized the breed in 1906.
 The Siamese breed is considered one of the original pedigreed cat breeds.

-Siamese cats crave attention and affection from their owners and like to stay close by.
+Siamese cats crave attention and affection from their humans and like to stay close by particularly one family member.
 They are intelligent and inquisitive cats that have such striking voices and body movements that they are referred to as the most talkative cat breed.
-They are great with other pets and children and have been known to stick to one family member as their “person” for life.

-Siamese cats can be demanding and leery of strangers.
-Many owners have said that their cats greet strangers at the door and perform a sort of approval process before the visitors can be let freely about the home.
+Great with children and other pets, Siamese cats can be demanding and leery of strangers.
+Many people have said that their Siamese cats greet strangers at the door and perform a sort of approval process before the visitors enter the home.

-This is an active cat breed that needs stimulation or lots of toys to keep occupied.
-They are people-oriented and do not like being left alone for extended periods of time.
+This is an active cat who needs stimulation or lots of toys to keep occupied.
+Siamese cats are people-oriented and do not like being left alone for extended periods of time.
+If you work long hours, consider getting 2 Siamese cats so they can entertain each other when you’re gone.
+Rest assured they will fill you in on the day’s events when you arrive home.

-While this cat breed is considered extremely healthy with no notable genetic diseases, there are some problems common for Siamese cats:
+MEDIUM: While this cat breed is considered to be healthy with no notable genetic diseases, there are some problems common for Siamese cats:

 - Respiratory problems (chronic bronchial disease)